 If you are taking your own photos, here is a list of tools you will need to get the job done (this is what I use, and you can modify this list based on what works for you).

 - Large white foam core board

 - A great location in your home or studio that gets lots of natural light

 - A decent digital camera (mine is nothing crazy, just a Canon Powershot SX130 IS that we got 6 years ago) - if you have a nice newer iPhone you can use that, but I prefer my digital camera

 - Micro SD Card & SD card reader

 My camera is in no way top of the line, but it works, and I recommend using what works until you can upgrade to better equipment.

 Be prepared and really plan out your materials before doing your photo shoots.
 There is nothing more frustrating than going to photograph your mockups and discovering you have no idea where to start (I learned that from experience).
 Taking the time to plan things out, gathering the right materials, and having a shot list of items you want to photograph will streamline the shoot and keep you on task.

 I created a checklist to help you get organized and be ready to take some beautiful product photography.
 If you plan to hire a photographer or use stock photos, you will not need to check off the list of photography tools in the checklist.
 But, the checklist will still be helpful in planning out what items to mockup and deciding on the photographs you will need.

-If you are already a subscriber, you can access this resource with the usual passcode for the creative library included in each of my newsletters.
 The next post in this series will go over photographing your items and editing the photos in Adobe Photoshop to prepare them for creating your mockups.